 Speaking to friends about this felt strange at first.
 When we choose to leave a job or a relationship, the general narrative is that we’re moving onto something bigger and better.
 It’s the dumpees—the people who get laid off or broken up with—whom we normally associate with tears and a sense of loss.
 But I soon found that lots of other people could relate.

-A strong workplace culture winds up making it harder for millennials to move on.
 One friend told me that she’d felt heartbroken when she decided to leave a job that looked great on paper but was ultimately unfulfilling.
 Although she knew it wasn’t a good fit, she still fought really hard to make it work before finally deciding to move on.

 “It was a real lack of reconciliation for my ego and my mind.
 I felt like I loved someone who didn’t even see me,” she said.
 She’s since found a role more in line with her career goals—but she still misses her old coworkers.